Right to Choose

 The Assessment Process

-Once both elements have been completed, the multi-disciplinary team will have a post assessment meeting to decide upon a diagnosis.
+Once both elements have been completed, the multi-disciplinary team will have a post-assessment meeting to decide upon a diagnosis.
 You will then be contacted by a member of the clinical team with feedback on the outcome.
 The final step in the process is for the clinical team to write and provide a diagnostic report.

 FAQs